The Drawbacks List

 This cannot be fixed, at least not any time soon without breaking the protocols on which email relies.

-If we were to roll out our own encryption at rest, we would have to keep the encryption keys ourselves.
+If we were to roll out encryption at rest, we would have to keep the encryption keys ourselves.
 That means we would be encrypting and decrypting messages on the fly using a key which is available on the same storage where your data is.
-That is not encryption but rather encoding.
-We already have all messages encoded and compressed.
+That is not encryption but rather encoding, and we do not see the great benefit of it.

-You may be thinking now, what if someone stole the hard drives from the servers?
-Our servers are kept in secure data centers under constant, internationally certified physical security.
-A Hollywood-like action would be needed to get access to the physical servers.
+You may be thinking now, what if someone obtained the hard drives from the servers?
+Good one.
+We split data between disks and ensure individual disks are not sufficient to recover data.
+Our servers run in secure data centers that are internationally certified for their security and data privacy processes.
+In short, a Hollywood-like action would be needed to get physical access to the servers, and the data-center administrators do not just toss out faulty disks into the nearest garbage bin.

-If you are interested in real encryption, please use end-to-end encryption tools such as GPG or fetch locally all your messages periodically and encrypt them yourself.
+If you are interested in real encryption and absolute security for your Santa letters, please use end-to-end encryption tools such as GPG with your correspondents or pull locally all your messages periodically (e.g. via POP3) and encrypt them yourself on your local device.

 Human email use only